Marissa A. Sharif

 Overview

-Marissa Sharif is an Assistant Professor of Marketing at the Wharton School.
+Marissa Sharif is an Associate Professor of Marketing at the Wharton School.
 Her research examines consumer motivation and judgment and decision making.
 Marissa’s work has been published in top-tier academic journals, including the Journal of Marketing Research and Psychological Science.

 Marissa received her PhD in Marketing from the UCLA Anderson School of Business and a BS in Psychobiology from UCLA.